-Data Analyst to Data Engineer
+Data Analyst to Data Engineer: How to Switch

 Data engineers earn significantly more than analysts, with top performers earning nearly double.
 You already understand data.
 Now learn the skills that close the gap: advanced SQL, Python for engineering, schema design, and pipeline architecture.